Consumer Products Industry

 The Toxic Substances Control Act (TSCA) regulates the production, importation, use and disposal of certain specific chemicals and chemical substances including asbestos, polychlorinated biphenyls (PCBs) and lead-based paint.
 TSCA gives the EPA broad authority to impose reporting, record-keeping, testing, and restriction requirements to prevent chemicals from posing an unreasonable risk.
 Under TSCA, companies are required to comply with pre-manufacture notifications for “new chemical substances” before they manufacture their products.
 Additionally, as new chemicals are commercially manufactured and imported, they are added to TSCA Inventory which contains over 83,000 chemicals.

-Beyond the United States, the consumer products industry must also comply with a myriad of international regulations which include the Strategic Approach to International Chemicals Management (SAICM), the European Union’s Directive on Restriction of Hazardous Substances (RoHS), the Directive on Waste Electrical and Electronic Equipment (WEEE), and the EU’s Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).
+Beyond the United States, the industry must also comply with a myriad of international regulations which include the Strategic Approach to International Chemicals Management (SAICM), the European Union’s Directive on Restriction of Hazardous Substances (RoHS), the Directive on Waste Electrical and Electronic Equipment (WEEE), and the EU’s Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).

-California Environmental Compliance Lawyers Advising the Consumer Products Industry
+California Environmental Compliance Lawyers Advising The Industry

-Bick Law understands the critical role product stewardship plays within the industry and we work with clients to build effective stewardship programs.
+Bick Law understands the critical role product stewardship plays within the industry and we help to build effective stewardship programs.
 For example, our California environmental compliance attorneys represented a major toy company to develop a corporate procurement policy and implement procedures to eliminate rainforest products in paper packaging materials in response to an initiative brought by Greenpeace.
 In addition, we prepared and submitted comments on behalf of our clients during rulemaking proceedings for California’s Safer Consumer Products Act and Washington’s Children’s Safe Products Act.